Millicent Mackenzie: Political career

 Mackenzie joined the women's movement, co-founding the Cardiff and District Women's Suffrage Society and stood as Labour Party candidate in the 1918 general election for the newly created University of Wales constituency, losing to former Flintshire Liberal MP Herbert Lewis.
 She was the first woman to stand in a parliamentary election in Wales.
 A copy of her election address is held at the National Library of Wales.

 Legacy

 John Mackenzie, her husband, died in December 1935 in their home in the village of Brockweir near Chepstow in Gloucestershire.
 She edited his autobiographical notes and published them in 1936.
 When the Brockweir town hall was built in 1937, she donated the money for the building and called it the Mackenzie Hall in honour of her husband John S Mackenzie.

 Millicent Mackenzie died on 10 December 1942 in Brockweir.

 Commemoration

 In 2022, Cardiff Council announced that a park was being named in honour of Millicent Mackenzie.
-Parc Mackenzie is situated behind the National Museum of Cardiff, between Park Place and Museum Avenue.
+Parc Mackenzie is situated behind National Museum Cardiff, between Park Place and Museum Avenue.